Suno K-Pop and J-Pop Style Prompts: 10 Idol-Style Templates

 Q: Boy group vs girl group — how to control gender in the prompt?

 A: Write layered male group vocals or sharp female group vocals explicitly.
 Adding group is what triggers stacked harmonies.
+If you are using a cloned Voice on v5.5, omit the gender word entirely — the Voice already defines it.

 Q: Can I get a Korean rap break inside a K-pop track?

-A: Yes, add rap interlude at bridge to the style and place a [Rap] tag in the lyrics block at the bridge section.
+A: Yes.
+Add rap interlude at bridge to the style and place a [Rap] tag in the lyrics block at the bridge section.

 Tags: #Suno #Music #Pop #k-pop #j-pop #Prompt